Is it illegal to drive after taking hay fever tablets?

 Advice for hay fever sufferers

-Here’s a quick safety checklist for drivers who take hay fever medicine:
+Here is a quick safety checklist for drivers who take hay fever medicine – consider these points carefully:

 • Ask your doctor or pharmacist if a medicine might affect your ability to drive.
 Be particularly careful if you are using a medicine for the first time.

 • If you experience potentially dangerous side effects from a medicine, don’t drive.
-Organise a taxi or a lift from a friend if you need to travel.
+Take public transport, book a taxi or organise a lift from a friend if you need to travel.

-• If you find a medicine is making you tired, ask if there is a non-sedating alternative available.
+• If you find a medicine is making you tired, ask if a non-sedating alternative is available.
 Studies have shown feeling sleepy at the wheel can impair your judgement as much as drinking alcohol.

 • It’s not just prescription medicines that can cause drowsiness and other potentially dangerous side-effects.
 Check with your pharmacist if you plan to use an over-the-counter drug, too.

 • Ask your doctor or pharmacist to explain any risks first.
-If you’re unsure about any warnings on the medicine label, don’t drive.
+If you’re unsure about the warnings on the medicine label, don’t drive.

-It is illegal to drive if you’re unfit to do so because you’ve taken legal or illegal drugs, or you have certain levels of illegal drugs in your blood.
+It is illegal to drive if you’re unfit to do so because you’ve taken legal or illegal drugs.
+You could also be prosecuted if you have certain levels of illegal substances in your blood.

-Legal medication is covered by the same drug-driving laws as substances such as cocaine and cannabis.
-Drivers are advised to consult the government website for a list of prescription medicines affected by the legislation.
+Legal medication is covered by the same drug-driving laws as the likes of cocaine or cannabis.
+Drivers are advised to consult the UK Government website for a list of the prescription medicines affected by the legislation.

 ‘Check the medication thoroughly’

-Richard Gladman, head of driving and riding standards at IAM RoadSmart, warned: “If you are stopped by the police after taking a hay fever remedy and driving whilst impaired you could find yourself falling foul of drug driving regulations.
+Richard Gladman, head of driving and riding standards at IAM RoadSmart, explained: “If you are stopped by the police after taking a hay fever remedy and driving whilst impaired you could find yourself falling foul of drug-driving regulations.

 “Be sure to check the medication thoroughly and see if it is suitable.
-But most importantly, concentrate on your route to recovery so you can get back onto the road sooner rather than later.”
+But most importantly, concentrate on your route to recovery.
+That way you can get back onto the road sooner rather than later.”

 IAM RoadSmart has the following advice for hay fever sufferers:

-• Ensure your car is clean and dust-free and that you operate the air conditioning or ventilation to your advantage.
+• Ensure your car is clean and dust-free.
+Operate the air conditioning or ventilation to your advantage.
 Changing the pollen filter regularly is important, too.

 • Arrange to see your GP if you feel under the weather.
 If you haven’t been diagnosed with hay fever but need medication, avoid driving.